 Thanks for visiting.
-The personalized service that we offer to our families include but are not limited to burial, graveside, sending remains long distance, cremation both simple and complex, memorial services, casket, urns, urn vaults, burial vaults and a large array of keepsakes including custom made.
-In addition we over pet funeral and cremation services to help assist our families we service with a loss of one of their pets.
+The personalized service that we offer to our families include,s but is not limited to burial, graveside, sending remains long-distance, cremation; both simple and complex, memorial services, caskets, urns, urn vaults, burial vaults and a large array of keepsakes; including custom made.
+In addition, we offer pet funeral and cremation services to help assist our families we serve with a loss of one of their pets.

 We invite you to browse through our site and learn about our firm and what services we can offer to you and your family.
 We are very proud of our tradition, our facilities, and the services that we provide.
 Please feel free to visit our website often, and if a question arises, do not hesitate to call on us.